ZCheryl/cnn-precip-predictor/README.md

 **Saliency** allows daily/categorical investigation on which input "pixels" contribute to a positive/negative classification.

-**Figures** contains codes to generate all figures in the figures.pdf, including visualization of analysis, saliency, reliability diagram, specific examples, etc. Jupyter notebook `` helps visualize filters and features maps.
+**Figures** contains codes to generate all figures in the figures.pdf, including visualization of analysis, saliency, reliability diagram, specific examples and visualization of filters and features maps.

 Package requirements: xarray, keras, cartopy Tensorflow version: 2.3.0